 “Don’t be mean,” Lenore reprimanded him with a quick slap across the arm.
 “That is Nikoli Kuznetsov, department head of Alchemic and Theoretical Sciences for Occasum College.
 And, if the whispers in the halls are to be believed, he is currently in search of an apprentice.”

 “You don’t say!”
 Cyril’s chest once again puffed up, “This is fantastic news.
 We must speak to him at once!”

 “Of course, my love.
 Come, give me your arm and let us regale him with your excellency.”

-Cyril, with a tender smile, held his arm out and Margeaux linked hers with a kiss on his cheek.
-Together they walked with pride in their steps, through the parlour room while slipping between the crowds; once noticed, space was immediately given to the two and all who were near greeted Margeaux with a respectful Mademoiselle or a stiff M’lady, but none dared to carry the conversation any further than that for fear of seeming impudent.
+Cyril, with a tender smile, held his arm out and Lenore linked hers with a kiss on his cheek.
+Together they walked with pride in their steps, through the parlour room while slipping between the crowds; once noticed, space was immediately given to the two and all who were near greeted Lenore with a respectful Mademoiselle or a stiff M’lady, but none dared to carry the conversation any further than that for fear of seeming impudent.
 She was, after all, a De León; and it was due to this fact that they were able to stride from one end of the parlour to the other, directly to Nikoli, uninterrupted.